karthik-kikkuru/Linguistics/README.md

 # Linguistics

 -Load all the files in the repository to a single folder including the input file.
--Run Linguistics.java
+-Run Linguistics.java.
--An output of graphs is generated
+-An output of graphs is generated.